emoryoakley/SmallerGeothermalGenerator/README.md

 [繁體中文說明](./README.zh.md) | [English README](./README.md)
 -
 ## Introduction:
-This is a simple RimWorld mod that resized the vanilla geothermal generator, adding four new sizes: 2x2, 3x3, 4x4, and 5x5.
+This is a simple RimWorld mod that adjusts the size of the original geothermal generator and introduces four new sizes: 2x2, 3x3, 4x4, and 5x5.

-To enhance realism in the game, the related values for the four new geothermal generators added in this mod, including `max power output`, `resources to make`, `max hit points`, `work to make`, and `required construction skill levels`, have all been adjusted.
+To make it more realistic, the mod includes adjusted values for the four new geothermal generators, such as `max power output`, `resources to make`, `max hit points`, `work to make`, and `required construction skill levels`.

-Apart from the values listed above, theoretically, all other building attributes or stats are consistent with the vanilla geothermal generator.
+Aside from the listed values, theoretically, other building attributes or features remain consistent with the original geothermal generator.

+You can also modify the `max power output` and `resources to make` in the mod settings.

 ![showcase1](./Media/showcase1.png)

 ## How to use:
+1. Go to the [Steam Workshop](https://steamcommunity.com/sharedfiles/filedetails/?id=3456671049) and subscribe to or download this mod from [release page](https://github.com/emoryoakley/SmallerGeothermalGenerator/releases).

-Subscribe or download this mod and enable it in the game to use.
-Please note that the added four new geothermal generators in this mod require the research - "Geothermal Power" to be completed before construction.
-Additionally, each generator has specific required construction skill levels, which you can find detailed in the table below.
+2. Enable this mod in the game (no specific loading order required).
+3. Research "Geothermal Power" in the game.
+Once completed, you can start constructing.
+Each type has specific required construction skill levels, which you can find detailed in the table below.

 | Name                        | Area          | Power (W) | Power per Unit Area (W/Tile) | Resources to Make        | HP  | Work to Make | Construction Skill Required |
 |-----------------------------|---------------|-----------|-----------------------------|--------------------------|------|--------------|-----------------------------|